Fingel/pedaldrivenprogramming.com/_posts/2015-01-23-how-greece-came-to-belong-to-the-greeks.markdown

 > up early in the morning.
 Oh!
 And this weather!
 We could barely walk in this wind, how were we supposed to get here on time?
 > Not to mention we wanted to do the laundry, so we could have clean clothes and--"

 > "Fine!"
-God exclaimed, exasperated.
+God exclaimed, exasperated but defeated.
 "There is one piece of land left, it is the best land in all the world and I was
 > saving it for myself.
-But I will give it to you if you just SHUT UP!"
+But I will give it to you if you would please just SHUT UP!"

 > And so the Greeks were given the land of Greece.